dnnpd/project-adhoc/README(Approach_Exp).md

 [3]Category
    1. Created a table that shows 1 if customer purchased in a certain month and 0 if no purchases were made
       - to make comparison and referencing easier
+   2. Only referenced the table so customers in each category per month can be accessed.

   # Engaged, New, Inactive
       `sum6 = df6[[1,2,3,4,5,6]].sum(axis=1)`